 Here are a few more resources to help teach the names of animals in Spanish:

-Please leave a comment and share your favorite way of teaching kids Spanish animal names.
+What is your favorite way of teaching kids Spanish animal names?
+Please leave a comment and share!
 Have a fabulous weekend!!

 **This post may contain affiliate links.
 If you purchase something through the link we may receive a small commission at no extra charge to you.
 This helps us keep our freebies, content, and resources FREE ALWAYS!
 We really appreciate your support!